 State cartel theory is an institutionalist approach with a focus on regional integration.
 It imports its terminology from the classical cartel theory of economic enterprises.
-Realising that the benefits of cooperation most often outweigh the costs of conflict, states are willing to cartelize political issues in international institutions.
-A members’ assembly is the primary institution, with further organisations being an expression of the will and needs of members.
+Realizing that the benefits of cooperation most often outweigh the costs of conflict, states are willing to cartelize political issues in international institutions.
+A members’ assembly is the primary institution, with further organizations being an expression of the will and needs of members.
 A good example is the Council of the European Union and its allied European Commission and European Court.

 Westlake, Martin.
 The Council of the European Union.
 New York: Stockton, 1995; Mark Beavis, IR Paradigms, Approaches and Theories.
 Last up-dated on 14 March 2013.